tianyuan-lu/SclerodermaMethylation/README.md

 We conducted a pilot study on DNA methylation in Systemic Sclerosis (SSc).
 In this cohort, we recruited nine SSc cases and nine controls.
 We performed whole-genome bisulfite sequencing (WGBS) and profiled genome-wide DNA cytosine methylation landscape for each sample.

 In this repository, we harbor de-identified CpG methylation beta values of all samples genome-wide (MethylationBetaValues_chr*.RData).
 We separated the large dataset into per-chromosome subsets.
 Each of the subset contains information of all valid CpG dinucleotides in all samples passing quality control of read depth on the corresponding chromosome.
+Due to the excessively large size of CHG/CHH methylation data, we do not store them here.
+But requisition for academic purpose is possible by contacting us.

 We also harbor the de-identified demographic features (Covariates.RData).
-Samples are in the same order as all methylation profile data.
+Samples are in the same order as all CpG methylation data.

+We provide an R program which enables visualization of methylation pattern across samples in any user-specified regions (methylationShowcase.R).
+This program requires a recent version of R and R packages `argparse`, `dplyr` and `ComplexHeatmap`.

+After downloading the script, demographic covariates and WGBS data of chromosomes of interest, or cloning this repository locally, users can retrieve usage of this program by executing:

     Rscript methylationShowcase.R -h
 ```ruby